zulip/zulip/help/configure-authentication-methods.md

 The following options are available for organizations on Zulip Cloud Plus, and all self-hosted Zulip servers:

-- [SAML authentication](/help/saml-authentication), including Okta, OneLogin, AzureAD, Keycloak, Auth0
+- [SAML authentication](/help/saml-authentication), including Okta, OneLogin, Entra ID (AzureAD), Keycloak, Auth0
 - [SCIM provisioning](/help/scim)

 The following authentication and identity management options are available for